-Star Alliance member SWISS is currently selling discounted first class tickets from France to various destinations around the world.
+Star Alliance members Lufthansa and SWISS are currently selling discounted first class tickets from France to various destinations around the world.
 This is a rare opportunity to enjoy the luxuries of flying in first class, as well as relaxing in first class lounges said to be the best in the world.
 You’d also be entitled to benefits such as checking in 3 suitcases.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.